 To make a bequest, we recommend you speak to a lawyer about drafting or revising your will.
 It is important that your bequest to the Hockey Canada Foundation is properly designated in your will to ensure your wishes are carried out.
 We can provide you or your professional advisor with sample bequest language to ensure this happens.

 A bequest can be made the following ways:

 Gifts of life insurance

 A donation using life insurance can be an affordable way to generate a significant charitable gift and help protect Canada's traditional place in the game of hockey.

-You can also purchase a new policy and irrevocably name the Foundation as owner and beneficiary.
+You can also purchase a new policy and irrevocably name the Hockey Canada Foundation as owner and beneficiary.
 A charitable tax receipt is provided annually for premiums paid or for the face value of the policy upon your death.

 Gifts of life insurance pass outside of the estate and are not delayed or subject to probate concerns.
-This ensures the amount of the gift does not change due to payment of taxes, legal, or administrative fees.
+This ensures the amount of the gift does not change due to payment of taxes, legal or administrative fees.

-CRT's can be established during your lifetime or under the terms of your Will.
+CRTs can be established during your lifetime or under the terms of your will.
 This allows a substantial gift to be made without losing the benefit of the revenue your capital is earning.
 In fact, when the tax advantages and professional management of the funds are considered, you may find your net return is higher using a charitable remainder trust.
-A tax receipt will be issued for irrevocable trusts based on the present value of the residual interest that will eventually pass to the Foundation.
+A tax receipt will be issued for irrevocable trusts based on the present value of the residual interest that will eventually pass to the foundation.

 The information provided above is general in nature and intended to be used for illustration purposes only.
 It is not intended to serve as a substitute for professional guidance.
-The Foundation encourages all donors who are planning a significant gift to seek the appropriate independent legal and financial planning advice.
+The Hockey Canada Foundation encourages all donors who are planning a significant gift to seek the appropriate independent legal and financial planning advice.